Indictments Act 1915: Section 4 - Joinder of charges in the same indictment

-This section allowed an indictment for both felonies and misdemeanors at once, but gave the defendant the right to treat both as if they were felonies and allowed him to challenge the jurors.
+This section allowed an indictment for both felonies and misdemeanours at once, but gave the defendant the right to treat both as if they were felonies and allowed him to challenge the jurors.
 This was amended by the Criminal Law Act 1967 to remove the right to challenge jurors (and felonies were abolished).

 Section 5 - Orders for amendment of indictment, separate trial and postponement of trial

 This section allows the court to amend an indictment at any stage of a trial, unless to do so would cause an "injustice".
-It also allows the court to postpone a trial for the purpose of amending the indictment and separate felonies and misdemeanors into different indictments.
+It also allows the court to postpone a trial for the purpose of amending the indictment and separate felonies and misdemeanours into different indictments.

 Section 6 - Costs of defective or redundant indictments

 This section allowed the court to award costs to the prosecution for defective or unnecessarily lengthy indictments.
-It was repealed by section 31(6) of, and Schedule 2 to, the Prosecution of Offences Act 1985.
+It was repealed by section 31(6) of, and schedule 2 to, the Prosecution of Offences Act 1985.